nrakochy/introduction_to_docker/README.md

 ###Other benefits
 Not from the docs

-    Multiple containers using the same OS resources- Instead of virtualizing hardware, the run as a user of the LXC.
+    Multiple containers using the same OS resources- Instead of virtualizing hardware, the run as a user of the libcontainer.
     Can be used in most DevOps applications: Ansible, Puppet, Chef, etc.
     Version control, system edition